LEARNAcademy/syllabus/github/style-guidelines.md

 - Terminal commands in text instructions are wrapped in single back ticks.
 - File paths in text instructions are in italics.
 - All variables have descriptive names.
-- No spaces around HTML/JSX attributes `ex) <div className="main">`.
+- No spaces around HTML/JSX attributes ex) `<div className="main">`.
-- One space around JavaScript and Ruby operators `ex) 8 + 5`.
+- One space around JavaScript and Ruby operators ex) `8 + 5`.
 - All JavaScript strings are in double quotes unless necessary for punctuation.
 - All Ruby strings are in single quotes unless necessary for punctuation.
-- Semi colons are not used in JavaScript code unless necessary.
+- Semicolons are not used in JavaScript code unless necessary.
 - Code is formatted into its own distinct block with triple back ticks and styled with the name of the language in all lowercase.
 - File paths appear above code blocks in italics.